icaroribeiro/python-code-challenge-template/README.md

 #### Core/Domain

-This layer is resposible for holding the schema of entities and ports used for the communication between the handlers and services, as well as between the services and repositories.
+This layer is responsible for holding the schema of entities and ports used for the communication between the handlers and services, as well as between the services and repositories.

 #### Infrastructure